eironross/react-todo-app/README.md

 # React Todo App

-## Background
+## Description

 Simply react todo app to learn about the useState, useEffect, and components in React.
-To learn more about the destructuring object, spread operators, short circuit
+To learn more about the destructuring objects, and spread operators